l7mp/stunner/doc/SECURITY.md

 explicitly configured so.

 For more security sensitive workloads, we recommend the `longterm` authentication mode, which uses per-client fixed lifetime username/password pairs.
+This makes it more difficult for attackers to steal and reuse STUNner's TURN credentials.
 See the [authentication guide](/doc/AUTH.md) for configuring STUNner with `longterm` authentication.

 ## Access control